 Adderall Addiction Treatment

-Adderall is highly addictive and life-threatening when abused; therefore, it is extremely important to seek help immediately if you or a loved one is struggling with this addiction or Adderall symptoms.
+Part of Adderall addiction treatment helps teach that Adderall is a highly addictive and life-threatening substance when abused; therefore, it is extremely important to seek help immediately if you or a loved one is struggling with this addiction or Adderall symptoms.
 At Asheville Recovery Center, treatment specialists utilize a 12-step program and practice holistic rehabilitation.

 Services at the center include:

-Partial Hospitalization Program – At Asheville Recovery Center we offer a partial hospitalization program for clients who need post-residential treatment as well as for clients who need primary treatment but are unable to enroll in inpatient programs.
+Partial Hospitalization Program – At Asheville Recovery Center we offer a partial hospitalization program for clients who need post-residential Adderall addiction treatment as well as for clients who need primary Adderall addiction treatment but are unable to enroll in inpatient programs.
 Our PHP track offers a variety of therapeutic services and benefits to individuals in early recovery from substance addiction.

 Our day program is full-time, offering all of the clinical hours provided in residential treatment (from 9 am to 5 pm) with the benefit of allowing clients to return home to a structured sober living environment at night.
 This gives individuals the opportunity to build a community of peers and practice life skills, such as cooking, cleaning, and self-care, while still participating in immersive and intensive clinical addiction and trauma treatment.